Scandit/barcodescanner-sdk-titanium-samples/README.md

 # Scandit Samples for Titanium

 This repository contains sample applications that show how to use the Scandit Barcode Scanner SDK together with Titanium.
-At the moment, one sample application is available.

 ## Running and Building the Samples from the Command-Line